-Apart from its initial plan, Greenalia has reported that it is planning to build five offshore wind farms (250 MW total) in the Canary Islands.
+Apart from its initial plan, the company has reported that it is planning to build five offshore wind farms (250 MW total) in the Canary Islands.
 It was reported in September-20, and there is no more information about it yet.

-In my opinion, its wind farms (onshore and offshore) are the main advantage that Greenalia has against its competitors, which are more focused on Solar energy.
+In my opinion, its wind farms (onshore and offshore) are the main advantage that this company has against its competitors, which are more focused on Solar energy.
 Wind energy is a more efficient power source than Solar.

-There are two solar projects (Sunrise I and II) that are forecasted to be operative in 2022 and 2023 respectively.
-These projects are located in Extremadura.
+Greenalia has two solar projects (Sunrise I and II) that are forecasted to be operative in 2022 and 2023 respectively.
+These projects are located in Extremadura